awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.WriteData.md

 The primary key for this table consists of *Artist* and *SongTitle*\.
 You must specify values for these columns\.

 **Note**
-In this example, we are using the *Tags* column to store semi\-structured data about the songs in the *Music* table\.
+In this example table, we use the *Tags* column to store semistructured data about the songs in the *Music* table\.
 We have defined the *Tags* column as type TEXT, which can store up to 65535 characters in MySQL\.

 ## DynamoDB<a name="SQLtoNoSQL.WriteData.DynamoDB"></a>

-In Amazon DynamoDB, you use the `PutItem` action to add an item to a table:
+In Amazon DynamoDB, you use the `PutItem` action to add an item to a table.

 ```
 {